dragonflyoss/nydus/docs/nydusd.md

   --log-level info
 ```

-To start a qemu process, run something like:
+Then start a qemu process with a `vhost-user-fs-pci` device, run something like:

 ``` shell
 ./qemu-system-x86_64 -M pc -cpu host --enable-kvm -smp 2 \